Trojan295/personal-page/content/posts/aws-sam-codedeploy.md

 [*] Deploy: sam deploy --guided
 {{</ highlight >}}

-A nice feature of SAM CLI is, that you can run the Lambda function locally or even deploy the whole API.
+A nice feature of SAM CLI is that you can run the Lambda function locally or even deploy the whole API defined in the template.
 For this you will need to have Docker installed.

+To invoke a single function use `sam local invoke <function-name>`:
 {{< highlight bash >}}
 $ sam local invoke HelloWorldFunction
 Invoking hello-world (go1.x)